shao-shuai/bike-share-data-engineering/README.md

   - Be able to know cycling route by popularity to help maintenance.
 For example, if we know that the route from A station to B station is the most popular route, we would consider:
     - Increasing bike at A station (increasing capacity)
     - Deploying more stations around A station
+    - Schedule a more frequent maintenance for station A
 - The optimized data can also be fetched and written into a database (e.g., MySQL, PostgreSQL, Neo4j)
   - The dataset could be written into Neo4j for visualizing cycling route (e.g., stations are nodes and routes are edges)